 “Who’s that Character?”

 An 8-week course focused on thinking up creative ideas and putting them onto the page.
 Run by Elizabeth Carey, an accomplished illustrator and MTM Illustration for Sequential Arts Graduate.
 You’ll be given lessons in character design that can be used for things like comics and graphic novels.
 They’ll provide examples of pre-made characters and break them down to learn what makes them tick to give you the tools so you can make one of your own.

 Introduction to Traditional Animation

 This workshop covers the fundamentals of animation which can be applied to future animation projects, personal or professional.
 Taught by Bryce Hallett, an independent animator with 20+ years of experience in animation.
 This course will teach you the techniques of traditional animation, ending with a full bipedal walk cycle to take the knowledge home with you.

 This is a beginner-level 2D animation course open to anyone ages 13 and up!

 – Professional Development –

 Digital Painting for Professional Development

 This 3 hour workshop is focused on providing teachers and instructors with techniques for teaching digital painting to a class or for personal use.
-Taught by Maya Ivanova, an instructor at Max the Mutt and will cover the process of developing a design, drawing a layout, and much more while also introducing activities for teaching in a classroom setting.
+Taught by Maya Ivanova, an instructor at MTM and will cover the process of developing a design, drawing a layout, and much more while also introducing activities for teaching in a classroom setting.